pleabargain/EnglishHelpsYourCareer/tense present simple.md

 - The chair is upholstered in cheap nylon.

-- The chair is fahsioned out of wood and leather.
+- The chair is fashioned out of wood and leather.

 - I always arrive on time.

-- He perserveres.
+- He perseveres.

 - He perserveres in the face of all obstacles.